Code-Institute-Submissions/Happiness-Stream-3-project/README.md

 Live Demo
 ==========
-Follow this link to view deployed version of the web app
+Follow this link to view deployed version of the web app: https://stream3-carhub.herokuapp.com/

 Technologies used:
 ===========